ts-dev-inc/ts.dev/style.md

 # TypeScript style guide

-This is the style guide for the TypeScript language at that was based on the one that is provided by Google.
+This is the style guide for the TypeScript language that was based on the one that is provided by Google.
 It contains both rules and best practices.
 Choose those that work best for your team.

+If you have a suggestion on how to improve this style guide please check the [Changing the style guide](#changes) below.

 This Style Guide uses [RFC 2119](http://tools.ietf.org/html/rfc2119) terminology when using the phrases _must_, _must not_, _should_, _should not_, and _may_.